ITC-CRIB/training-resources/README.md

 - [GDAL Raster Tutorials](https://github.com/neerubhai/GDAL-rasterio-tutorials) - Tutorials on how to use GDAL Python API and rasterio for raster data management, transformation, analysis and visualization tasks.
 - [Intermediate Earth Data Science (Earth Lab CU Boulder) Raster Tutorial](https://www.earthdatascience.org/courses/use-data-open-source-python/intro-raster-data-python/fundamentals-raster-data/) -  Fundamental concepts related to working with raster data in Python, including understanding the spatial attributes of raster data, how to open raster data and access its metadata, and how to explore the distribution of values in a raster dataset.
 - [Open, Plot, and Explore Raster Data in Python](https://www.earthdatascience.org/courses/use-data-open-source-python/intro-raster-data-python/fundamentals-raster-data/open-lidar-raster-python/) - Working with lidar derived raster data that represents both terrain / elevation data, and surface elevation.
-- [Create GeoSpatial Raster from XY Data](https://hatarilabs.com/ih-en/how-to-create-a-geospatial-raster-from-xy-data-with-python-pandas-and-rasterio-tutorial) - Tutorial shows the procedure to run a Scipy interpolation over a Pandas dataframe of point related data having a 2D Numpy array as an output.
+- [Create Geospatial Raster from XY Data](https://hatarilabs.com/ih-en/how-to-create-a-geospatial-raster-from-xy-data-with-python-pandas-and-rasterio-tutorial) - Tutorial shows the procedure to run a Scipy interpolation over a Pandas dataframe of point related data having a 2D Numpy array as an output.
 - [Advanced Features in RaSterIO](https://gist.github.com/sgillies/7e5cd548110a5b4d45ac1a1d93cb17a3) - Notebook that demonstrates advanced RasterIO concepts useful for developing cloud-native applications.

 ### Plotly